Singapore's economic growth slows to 3.8% in Q2: MTI flash estimates

 This is also lower than the quarter-on-quarter growth of 1.5 per cent in the previous three months.

-The manufacturing sector grew by 8.6 per cent on a year-on-year basis in the second quarter, slower than the 9.7 per cent growth in the previous three months.
+For the second quarter, the manufacturing sector grew by 8.6 per cent on a year-on-year basis, easing from the 9.7 per cent growth in the previous three months.
+MTI said all clusters within the sector expanded during the quarter, with the electronics and biomedical manufacturing clusters contributing the most.

-Growth in the services producing industries also moderated; year-on-year growth came in at 3.4 per cent, easing from the 4.0 per cent growth in the previous quarter.
+The services producing industries also moderated; year-on-year growth came in at 3.4 per cent, down from 4.0 per cent in the first quarter, with support coming primarily from the finance and insurance, and wholesale and retail trade sectors.

 The construction sector remained an underperformer with a contraction of 4.4 per cent on a year-on-year basis, extending the 5.2 per cent decline in the previous quarter, weighed down primarily by continued weakness in private sector construction activities.

-Jeff Ng, chief economist at Continuum Economics, said the lower-than-expected GDP estimates pointed to sluggish growth in domestic-oriented services.
+Mr Jeff Ng, chief economist at Continuum Economics, said the lower-than-expected GDP estimates for the second quarter pointed to sluggish growth in domestic-oriented services.

 While growth remained supported by both manufacturing and services, there was “little broadening of growth” in the services sector where momentum continued to be supported by wholesale and retail trade, as well as financial services, he said.